Nor Mustafa: Club career

-West Ham

 Mustafa joined West Ham in July 2020, becoming West Ham's fifth signing of the summer.
 Mustafa made her debut on 6 September coming on in the 81st minute in a 1–1 draw with Tottenham.
 She was transferred to French Division 2 Féminine club Le Havre in September 2021.

+International career

+On 12 February 2024, the Syrian Football Association announced that Mustafa had switched her FIFA nationality and became eligible to represent Syria at international stage.
+She joined the team for the 2024 WAFF Women's Championship, and made her debut on 13 February 2024, in a pre-tournament friendly 1–0 defeat against Lebanon.

+Personal life

+Mustafa is of Syrian Kurdish descent.